Approx. Time Difference

 - Never accept a ride from someone you have met casually, especially if you are a female, even if they seem helpful and friendly.
 Females have been sexually assaulted this way.
 Take a taxi to your desired location and return in a taxi.
 Public buses should be used with extreme caution at night.

-When in Rio de Janeiro, do not carry your passport with you; leave it at your Brazilian home in a safe place.
+When in Rio de Janeiro, do not carry your original passport with you; leave it at your Brazilian home in a safe place.
 Make a photocopy of the passport information page containing the passport number, name, photograph, location where issued, and expiration date.
 Also, make copies of important records, such as travelers check numbers and credit card numbers.
 Keep copies separate in a safe place.
-It is a good idea to leave copies of these documents at home in California.
+It is a good idea to leave copies of these documents at home in the US.
 If you lose your passport, report this immediately to the local U.S. embassy or consulate.

 When traveling to areas outside of Rio, you will need to carry your official passport.
 Carry it in a security pouch under your clothes.
 Passports are required for most bus travel and all airplane travel within Brazil.

-Individuals face severe penalties for the sale or possession of illegal drugs in Brazil.
 The possession or sale of illegal drugs in Brazil is punishable by up to 15 years in prison.
 Judges may also impose fines at their discretion.
 Foreigners charged with crimes in Brazil are not permitted to leave the country until the case is resolved.
 Prison conditions in Brazil are harsh.

 Rio de Janeiro has significant problems with individuals who consume crack cocaine.
 Most support this habit by engaging in criminal activities, such as street robbery.
 The city of Rio de Janeiro inaugurated a new anti-drug program that includes mandatory treatment/confinement for crack users.